crickets-and-comb/bfb_delivery/_sources/split_chunked_route.rst.txt

 Once you have a large route sheet labeled by driver, you need to split it into multiple files and sheets to then upload each driver's route to Circuit for final optimization.
 This splitting task can be done by using the :code:`split_chunked_route` tool.

+This tool replaces the manual task of splitting the single route grouped by driver into individual Excel worksheets for each driver, grouped into a handful of workbooks for each staff member to upload to Circuit.

 Python API documentation at :py:func:`bfb_delivery.api.public.split_chunked_route`.

 CLI documentation at :doc:`CLI </CLI>`.